john-k-phillips/the-amethyst-project/README.md

 <p>
   This website is a scoreboard of the best, silly (random) messages sent each day.
 The messages are sent by two people and uploaded to a firebase database.

-  This is a random little project made with love by both myself and a friend.
+  This is a random little project made with love by both myself and a <a href="https://github.com/ShammyBalls" target="_blank">friend.</a>

   The initial objective of this project was to help teach a friend by building a website.
 </p>